FURK4NGG/Server-Setup/README.md

 Maillerin Yunohost>Users icinde gozukur
-You can connect and use your mail with these mail providers:Thunderbird,Gmail,Outlook,Proton Mail
+You can connect and use your mail with these mail providers:Thunderbird,Gmail,Outlook,Proton Mail or with your Webmail Client(Snappy Mail)